-For the 9th consecutive year NOVA Employment presents the Focus on Ability Short Film Festival.
-This festival asks film makers to 'Focus on the Ability' of people with a disability and tell a story on film for the world to view.
-This year has been biggest yet, and our generous sponsors have donated over $140,000 worth of cash and prizes to encourage film makers and people with disability to tell their stories.
+The Focus StoryFor the 13th consecutive year NOVA Employment presents the Focus on Ability Short Film Festival.
+This festival asks film makers to "Focus on the Ability" of people with a disability and tell a story on film for the world to view.
+Despite all the challenges we faced in 2020 our film makers continued the push and we had an amazing 267 entries.
+This has laid the foundations for a 2021 festival which is set to be the biggest yet, and our generous sponsors have donated over $100,000 worth of cash and prizes to encourage film makers and people with disability to tell their stories.

 NOVA, together with Paula Duncan, known for both her success in the Australian film and television industry and passion for supporting people with disability, have worked tirelessly to bring this festival to the world.

-Previous years films have been both educational and inspirational and have been viewed in 168 countries across the world and voted on by over 500,000 people.
+Previous years films have been both educational and inspirational and have been viewed in 168 countries across the world and voted on by over 1,00,000 people.
 Feedback from people who have viewed the films has shown that these entries have the power to change attitudes and challenge perceptions.

-In 2016, 194 films were entered from 18 countries.
+In 2020, 267 films were entered from 19 countries.

 The audience capacity is well over 1,000,000 people and continuing to grow, providing unmatched exposure for up and coming film makers and for people with disability to bring their message to the world.
 Films are judged by a professional judging panel and subject to an online voting process, with separate prizes for each category.